-Lymph nodes are small oval or round structures found throughout the body.
+Lymph nodes are small oval or round structures found throughout your body.
 They make and store cells that fight infection.

-The parathyroid glands lie behind the thyroid.
+Your parathyroid glands lie behind your thyroid.
 They produce a hormone that helps to maintain the level of calcium in your blood.

 During your thyroid surgery, all or part of your thyroid gland will be removed.
 The surgery is done through an incision (surgical cut) in the lower part of the front of your neck.
 Your surgeon will examine the whole thyroid gland.
 They will decide how much of your thyroid needs to be removed and will check the lymph nodes that lie next to your thyroid.

-- If half of the gland is removed, it is called a lobectomy or hemi-thyroidectomy.
+- If half of your thyroid is removed, it is called a lobectomy or hemi-thyroidectomy.

-- If the entire gland is removed, it is called a total thyroidectomy.
+- If your entire thyroid is removed, it is called a total thyroidectomy.